-In the mid-thirteenth century, Northern German seafaring merchants joined together to form the Hanseatic League as a way to pursue their shared economic interests.
+In the mid-thirteenth century, North German seafaring merchants joined together to form the Hanseatic League as a way to pursue their shared economic interests.
 Throughout the North Sea and Baltic Sea region, up to 200 towns and cities were members of the League, as were several large trading houses.
-For over 400 years, the Hanseatic League played a major role in shaping economics, trade and politics before losing its significance in the mid-seventeenth century.
+For over 400 years, the Hanseatic League played a major role in shaping economies, trade and politics before losing its significance in the mid-seventeenth century.

 Today, the Hanseatic League has been brought back to life.
 The “new” Hanseatic League was revived in 1980 in Zwolle, and set itself the task of keeping alive the spirit of the League as a social and cultural alliance.
 By cultivating traditions and encouraging a vibrant exchange between its members, the Hanseatic League aims to bring about closer economic, cultural, social and national ties across Europe.

 I invite you most cordially use this website to get information on the creation, the objectives and the projects of the HANSE.

 President of the Hanseatic League